rubiin/highlighturl.nvim/README.md

 {
 "rubiin/highlighturl.nvim",
-event = "BufEnter",  -- load when entering a buffer config = true,  -- use default settings
+event = "LazyFile",  -- load when entering a buffer config = true,  -- use default settings
 }
 ```